ipolyzos/java-vector-api-playground/README.md

 - [Design of a custom vector operation API exploiting SIMD intrinsics within Java](https://ieeexplore.ieee.org/abstract/document/5575190)
 - [Vectorization for Java](https://link.springer.com/chapter/10.1007/978-3-642-15672-4_3)

+## Contributions

+We welcome contributions to the _Java Vector API Playground_ project!
+If you are interested in contributing, please read our [CONTRIBUTIONS](CONTRIBUTIONS.md) guide for detailed instructions on how to get started.
+Please also adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.

 ## License

 This project is licensed under the _MIT License_ - see the [LICENSE](LICENSE) file for details.